bvanelli/scripts/panorama/README.md

 ![yihui-he](https://user-images.githubusercontent.com/8211602/39076234-85dca9d6-44d0-11e8-8253-29a946a74733.png)

-As you can see, this method also misaligns the images, but it becomes less obvious as it is blurred by the blender.
+As you can see, this method misaligns the images, but it becomes less obvious as it is blurred by the blender.

 ### Photoshop